Ladies and gentlemen, just one more thing here on the monologue I did in the last half hour.

 I think the structures still work.

-Yeah, we have blips like this, but in the end, the end of the day, this this is why I can't give up until I tell you to give up.
+But in the end, the end of the day, this is where I can't give up until I tell you to give up.

-But that uh that time is uh is nowhere near.
+But that time is nowhere near.

-Uh we'll hate to see.
+We'll hate to see.

 I'm not often wrong.

-Now, I meant to get to this yesterday, and I didn't have a chance to, but there was a column in the Washington Post yesterday by Richard Cohen.
+Now, I meant to get to this yesterday and I didn't have a chance to, but there was a column in the Washington Post yesterday by Richard Cohen, how the GOP could win.

 I've got stories here in the immigration stack.